mikolajroszak/integromat.github.io/apps/articles/getting-started.md

 ```
 {% endraw %}

-Or you can create a new key `qs` (query string) and add the parameter there:
+Or you can create add a new key `qs` (query string) and add the parameter there:

 {% raw %}
 ```json